-- As a result of transactions entered into on 16 October 2009 and 3 December 2009, Xstrata acquired a majority stake in Jumelles in return for providing funding towards ongoing exploration of the Zanaga exploration licence area, the preparation of a pre-feasibility study (the "FS") and a feasibility study (the "FS").
-In addition a joint venture agreement which regulated the respective rights of the Company, Jumelles and Xstrata in relation to Jumelles was entered into. >Subsequently: - Xstrata merged with the Glencore group on 2 May 2013 to form Glencore Xstrata and the holding company of the merged group subsequently changed its name to Glencore. - o the Feasibility Study was completed in March 2014 and paid for.
+- As a result of transactions entered into on 16 October 2009 and 3 December 2009, Xstrata acquired a majority stake in Jumelles in return for providing funding towards ongoing exploration of the Zanaga exploration licence area, the preparation of a pre-feasibility study (the "PFS") and a feasibility study (the "FS").
+In addition a joint venture agreement which regulated the respective rights of the Company, Jumelles and Xstrata in relation to Jumelles was entered into. >Subsequently: - Xstrata merged with the Glencore group on 2 May 2013 to form Glencore Xstrata and the holding company of the merged group subsequently changed its name to Glencore. - $\circ$ the Feasibility Study was completed in March 2014 and paid for. - In December 2022, ZIOC acquired Glencore's 50% plus one share in Jumelles in exchange for 286,340,379 new Shares in ZIOC, enabling ZIOC to secure 100% ownership of Jumelles

-Relationship between Jumelles and its shareholders since February 2011
+Relationship between Jumelles and its shareholders since February 2011 until December 2022

 The Company, Jumelles and Xstrata Projects agreed to regulate their respective rights in relation to the Project following exercise of the Call Option under the terms of the joint venture agreement ("JVA").
-Under the terms of the JVA (as amended), all significant decisions regarding the conduct of Jumelles' business (other than certain protective rights which require the agreement of shareholders holding at least 95% of the voting rights in Jumelles) are made by the Board of Directors.
+Under the terms of the JVA (as amended), all significant decisions regarding the conduct of Jumelles' business (other than certain protective rights which require the agreement of shareholders holding at least 95% of the voting rights in Jumelles) were made by the Board of Directors.

-Glencore has the right to appoint three directors to the Jumelles Board while ZIOC has a right to appoint two directors.
-At any Jumelles Board meeting, the directors nominated by Glencore have between them such number of votes as represents Glencore's voting rights in the general meetings of Jumelles and the directors nominated by ZIOC have between them such number of votes as represents ZIOC's voting rights in the general meetings of Jumelles.
+Glencore had the right to appoint three directors to the Jumelles Board while ZIOC had a right to appoint two directors.
+At any Jumelles Board meeting, the directors nominated by Glencore had between them such number of votes as represents Glencore's voting rights in the general meetings of Jumelles and the directors nominated by ZIOC had between them such number of votes as represents ZIOC's voting rights in the general meetings of Jumelles.

-As a consequence of the provisions of the JVA (in its original version and as subsequently amended), , Glencore controls Jumelles at both a shareholder and director level and therefore controls what was the Company's sole mineral asset, the Zanaga Project.
-Going forward the Company accounted for this as an Investment in Associate in respect of the Project with Glencore.
+As a consequence of the provisions of the JVA (in its original version and as subsequently amended), Glencore controled Jumelles at both a shareholder and director level and therefore controled what was the Company's sole mineral asset, the Zanaga Project.
+As a result, the Company previously accounted for this as an Investment in Associate in respect of the Project with Glencore.